Filiver/Rakathon2025/README.md

 If you want to try it out, you can do:

-`uv install . && python app.py --sample SAMPLE_001`
+`uv pip install . && python app.py --sample SAMPLE_001`

 Assuming you have the dataset.
 The dataset can be preprocessed using the script